NCBI-Hackathons/ViruSpy/README.md

 For convenience, a [utility](https://github.com/NCBI-Hackathons/VirusCore/blob/master/get_refseq_viral_seqs.sh) has been provided to download the most recent release of RefSeq viral genomes from NCBI.
 The resulting FASTA file can be used as the reference file for ViruSpy.
 <img src="https://github.com/NCBI-Hackathons/VirusCore/blob/master/input.png" height="400" width="550">

-Once Magic-BLAST returns all of the virus-like sequences in the SRA sample, they are assembled into contigs using the MEGAHIT assembler.
+In the first step Magic-BLAST returns all of the virus-like sequences from the SRA sample, which in the second part assembled into contigs using the MEGAHIT assembler.

-Contigs are verified as viral sequences through two methods: Glimmer3 predicts open reading frames within the contigs and RPS-tBLASTn predicts conserved protein domains.
-Viral domains have been determined based upon the NCBI CDD database.
-Output files from both of these methods are combined to identify a set of high confidence viral contigs.
+In the thrid part the contigs are verified as viral sequences through two methods: by Glimmer3 prediction of open reading frames within the contigs, and by RPS-TBLASTN prediction of conserved protein domains.
+The viral conserved domains (CD)have been determined based upon the NCBI CDD database.
+Output files from both of these methods are then combined to identify a set of high confidence viral contigs.

 ![alt text](https://github.com/NCBI-Hackathons/VirusCore/blob/master/Workflow_Diagram.JPG "Workflow Overview")

 Using the identified viral reads, the determination of endogenous reads within a host relies upon the Building Up Domains (BUD) algorithm.
-BUD takes as input an identified viral contig from a metagenomics dataset and it runs the two ends of the identified contig through MagicBLAST to find overlapping reads.
-These reads are then used to extend the contig in both directions.
-This process continues until non-viral domains are identified on either side of the original viral contig, implying that the original contig was endogenous in the host, or until a specified number of iterations has been reached.
+BUD takes as input an identified peprocessed viral contig from a metagenomics dataset and feeds the contig ends from both sides to Magic-BLAST, which searches for overlapping reads in the SRA dataset.
+The reads are then used to extend the contig in both directions.
+This process continues until non-viral domains are identified on either side of the original viral contig, implying that the original contig was endogenous in the host, or until a specified number of iterations has been reached (default iteration value was set to 10).
 This process is depicted below:

 ![alt text](https://github.com/NCBI-Hackathons/VirusCore/blob/master/BUD_Algorithm.JPG "Building Up Domains Algorithm")
 ### Useful References